PdxCodeGuild/class_shark/4 Django/docs/Django Quickstart.md

 You are now in your virtual environment!
 This is a clean state with only Python and Pip installed.
 Install all the dependencies for your project inside this environment.

-For this course, install Django 2.2.4 (latest version as of 8/2019)
+For this course, install Django 2.2.4 (latest version as of 08/2019)
 ```
 > pip install django==2.2.4
 ```

-(Optional) To export your packages:
+Export your packages:
 ```
 > pip freeze > requirements.txt
 ```